Ullensvang: Coat of arms

-The coat of arms was granted on 8 November 1979.
-The arms are red with a horizontal gold stripe across the middle, with three gold fleur-de-lis designs (two above the stripe, one below).
-The municipal arms are derived from the arms of nobleman from the area, Sigurd Brynjulvsson Galte, and they can be seen on his gravestone dating back to 1302 at the local church.
+The original coat of arms was granted on 8 November 1979 and it was in use until 1 January 2020 when a new version of the arms was put into use.
+The official blazon was "Gules, a bar Or between three fleur-de-lis of the same" (I raudt ein gull bjelke følgd av tre gull liljer, to over og ei under bjelken).
+This means the arms have a red field (background) and the charge is a horizontal stripe across the middle, with three fleur-de-lis designs (two above the stripe, one below).
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The design of the arms was derived from the arms of Sigurd Brynjulvsson Galte, a medieval nobleman from the area.
+They can be seen on his gravestone from 1302 at the local church.
 As it is the oldest gravestone in the church, the arms were well known in the village, hence the choice for the arms of this knight as municipal arms.
+The arms were designed by Magnus Hardeland.
+The municipal flag has the same design as the coat of arms.

-On 1 January 2020, the arms were modified by changing the colors from red and gold to blue and white after a large municipal merger.
+A new coat of arms was granted in 2019 for use starting on 1 January 2020 after Odda and Jondal municipalities were merged with Ullensvang.
+The new arms were the same design as the previous arms, but they incorporated the colors from the old arms of Odda Municipality (blue and white instead of red and gold).
+The official blazon for the new arms is "Azure, a bar argent between three fleur-de-lis of the same" (I blå ein sølv bjelke følgd av tre sølv liljer, to over og ei under bjelken).

 Churches

 The Church of Norway has eight parishes (sokn) within the municipality of Ullensvang.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.